You will receive a variable to study. Follow the steps below:

 Step 2: Confirmation

 STOP!
-Before you go on, ALL students MUST watch the safety video on using the utility knives and then take the quiz.
+Before you go on, ALL students MUST watch the safety video on using the utility knives and then each person needs to individually take the safety quiz.

 Step 3: Starting with the DEFAULT blade

 ALL GROUPS must start with making and testing of a DEFAULT blade.
 Get a hub and dowel rods from teacher.
 FYI: You will be keeping all materials in your shoe boxes.
-As a group, watch the first minute of this video
+As a group, watch and follow this video

 Step 4: Testing Research Blades

-- Put dowels into hub.
+- Put dowels into hub so that there’s equal space between dowels.
 Make sure the dowel is all the way in.

 - Face the dowel to the rear of the hub, which will be downwind, which is known as the leeward side.

 - Watch this video about using the Pitch Tool.
-Use the pitch tool to set each blade to approximately negative 20 degrees.
+Use the pitch tool to set each blade to approximately negative 20 degrees for non-geared turbines and -30 degrees for geared.

 - Go to the wind tunnel with your turbine, your composition book with the chart, and a pencil.
 Gently place your turbine on the test stand.
 You do NOT have to push it in tightly.